apache/incubator-taverna-language/taverna-scufl2-examples/README.md

 [![Build Status](https://travis-ci.org/myGrid/scufl2-examples.svg?branch=master)](https://travis-ci.org/myGrid/scufl2-examples)

-As this code is meant only as examples that you can extend and modify, the groupId and package name are `com.example`, which should be changed in your application.
+As this code is meant only as examples that you can extend and modify, the groupId and package name are `org.apache.taverna.examples`, which should be changed in your application.